How To: Gorgeous Etsy Product Packaging Ideas To Delight, Your Customers!

-6. The Haber Dashing Shop previously known as The Gilded Bee created this lovely package to advertise embroidery floss that was being sold.
+6. The Haber Dashing Shop previously known as The Gilded Bee created this lovely package to advertise embroidery floss for sale.
 The three coloured tassels look fantastic!

 Tip #5 – Make use of your products if possible.
-Thread is a simple material to use to create pretty decorations.
+Use a simple material to use to create lovely decorations.

-Tip #6 – Make use of pretty fabric to create decorative elements on your package
+Tip #6 – Make use of lovely fabric to create decorative elements on your package

 8. Debee Ruiz (formerly Campos) has done it again with this incredible package for her shop Inspire Lovely.
-A Kraft pillow box topped with a paper doily, a vintage paper tag, two scalloped circles, a posy of vintage paper flowers and wrapped/secured with grey bakers twine and a light aqua/turquoise ribbon.
+A Kraft pillow box topped with a paper doily, an old paper tag, two scalloped circles, a posy of vintage paper flowers and wrapped/secured with grey bakers twine and a light aqua/turquoise ribbon.